Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

 Trains or buses are the transportation of choice in Japan.
-I quoted a black car, a taxi and an Uber from the airport to Jessica’s front door (about an hour away) and the cheapest was $275, so Jess came to get me and help navigate public transportation.
+I quoted a black car, a taxi and an Uber from the airport to where I was staying (about an hour away) and the cheapest was $275, so I decided to attempt the trains (which are overall very clean and safe in Japan, there is even a train exclusively for women.)

 My first day I took the train to Kyoto (about 45 minutes) and ate lunch at Kyoto Gogyo.
 Burnt ramen is on the menu, and American hip hop is on the speakers.
 From there, I walked around Kyoto, and along the streets of Ninenzaka.
 I stopped in a Starbucks that looked nothing like a Starbucks, and passed high end shops like Leica that also looked nothing like themselves.
 I also went to Gion in the Geisha district.
 This area is great for photos if you’re looking for traditional Japanese culture.

 Back in Osaka, I ate dinner at Tsurutontan – probably my favorite for dumplings.
 I ate two rounds of dumplings and tuna sushi with truffle mayonnaise.
-YUM.
+Basically anything that includes truffle mayonnaise, I’m ordering.
 The restaurant is near the Dotombori Bridge with the Glico Man that you may have seen in movies, kind of a place marker of the center of Osaka.
 Amemura (America Town) is nearby, and I picked up a vintage Nike sweatshirt.
 This area is kind of like a hip-hop Disney Land for Osaka.

-I also walked the Nishiki Market, where I spotted the hummingbird and anything and everything you would want to try to eat.
+I also walked the Nishiki Market, where I spotted that hummingbird on a stick I was talking about, and anything and everything you would want to try to eat.
 I stopped in a small pottery shop here and picked up a gift.
 You could stay in here for hours if you don’t experience claustrophobia.
+The smell of the market also gets a bit overwhelming after a while.

 If you’re struggling with food and where to go, Japan LOVES a food hall.
 You will find most of these in the basement of department stores and they are fantastic.
 My favorite was the Lucua Food Hall inside of Osaka Station (train station).
 They had baked sweet potatoes in a cone that I never wanted to end.
 There is also a sushi area where each morning they cut up a huge tuna over a microphone (see on my Instagram stories under the Japan highlight).